simonepiaggesi/disene/README.md

-# DiSeNE: Disentangled and self-explainable node representation learning
+# DiSeNE: disentangled and self-explainable node representation learning
 The code has been tested with Python 3.10.15.

 ## Repository structure